 Compared with ‘developing for profit’, ‘developing and holding’ is more likely to enable one to maximise the sale price of the property that is developed because one can sell it more readily when there is a peak demand for income-producing property if one is prepared and able to hold the property for an extended period.
 Also, holding ‘in perpetuity’ one’s income-producing properties that one has developed means that selling costs, vendor’s conveyancing costs and capital gains taxes are not incurred, whereas developments that realise a trading profit incur selling and vendor’s conveyancing costs as well as income tax on that profit.
-Even if a new income-producing property is sold after being held as an investment for more than twelve months, the capital gains tax rate on the sale is likely to be much lower than the income tax rate on a profit from selling the property on the completion of its development.
+If an individual Australian sells his/her new Australian income-producing property more than twelve months after developing and then holding it as an investment, the capital gains tax on the sale of that property is likely to be much lower (after discounting) than the income tax on a profit from the said individual selling that property on the completion of its development.

 On the other hand, what is possibly the biggest downside to ‘developing and holding’ for a developer is that, once the developed property is held as an investment, the funds that a developer might have available to fund new developments could be significantly restricted because, until the held property is sold, most or all of the developer’s equity in the investment might not be usable as security for financing a new development.